moaiii/waracle-cakes/README.md

 - `http://moaiii-waracle-cakes-app.s3-website-eu-west-1.amazonaws.com`

 ## AUTHORS NOTES
-To find my comments on the code enclosed, run find all on the string ` * Author note:`
+To find my comments on the code enclosed, run find all on the string `* Author`

 ## COOKIE CUTTER
 - Ive added some of my shell code which produces basic code templates for this react app.